NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Having laid out the plan, let us now return to how the current situation is characterized and see if the various facts that the factions orient themselves are respected.

-### Layering principles
+## Layering principles

+Rammifications to the user experience from layering being public:

+  - The user has the option (it need not be mandatory!) to be aware of the layering and use it to learn Nix

+  - Both perspectives are equally valid, and neither is prioritized over the other

+  - While not going so far as to *insist* users are aware of layering and care about it, the layered archicture of Nix should be exposed to anyone that cares, and it shouldn't suddenly dissapear (as a mere implementation detail might).

-Some examples of ways t principles are upheld:
+Some examples of ways the principles are upheld:

 - It is possible to use store without Nix lang
   - (**publicity**, **compositionality**)